An Introduction to Flow Matching and Diffusion Models: Introduction

 \subsection{Course Structure}

-We give a brief overview over of this document. \begin{itemize} \item \textbf{\sffamily Section \ref{sec:introduction}, Generative Modeling as Sampling:} We formalize what it means to ``generate'' an image, video, protein, etc. We will translate the problem of e.g., ``how to generate an image of a dog?'' into the more precise problem of sampling from a probability distribution. \item \textbf{\sffamily Section \ref{sec:odes_sdes}, Flow and Diffusion Models:} Next, we explain the machinery of generation.
+We give a brief overview over of this document. \begin{itemize} \item \textbf{\sffamily Section \ref{sec:introduction}, Generative Modeling as Sampling:} We formalize what it means to ``generate'' an image, video, protein, etc. We will translate the problem of e.g., ``how to generate an image of a dog?'' into the more precise problem of sampling from a probability distribution. \item \textbf{\sffamily Section \ref{sec:odes_sdes}, Flow and Diffusion Models:} We explain the machinery of generation.
 As you can guess by the name of this class, this machinery consists of simulating ordinary and stochastic differential equations.
-We provide an introduction to differential equations and explain how to construct them with neural networks. \item \textbf{\sffamily Section \ref{sec:fokker_planck}, Constructing a Training Target:} To train our generative model, we must first pin down precisely what it is that our model is supposed to approximate.
-In other words, what's the ground truth?
-We will introduce the celebrated \themebf{Fokker-Planck equation}, which will allow us to formalize the notion of ground truth. \item \textbf{\sffamily Section \ref{sec:training_generative_models}, Training:} This section formulates a \themebf{training objective}, allowing us to approximate the training target, or ground truth, of the previous section.
-With this, we are ready to provide a minimal implementation of flow matching and denoising diffusion models. \item \textbf{\sffamily Section \ref{sec:image_generation}, Conditional Image Generation:} We learn how to build a conditional image generator.
-To do so, we formulate how to condition our samples on a prompt (e.g. ``an image of a cat'').
-We then discuss common neural network architectures and survey state-of-the-art models for both image and video generation. \end{itemize}
+We provide an introduction to differential equations and explain how to use them to construct generative models. \item \textbf{\sffamily Section \ref{sec:flow_matching}, Flow Matching:} Next, we explain and derive \emph{flow matching}, a simple and scalable algorithm lying at the core of all afore-mentioned large-scale generative models such as Stable Diffusion, Nano Banana, or SORA. \item \textbf{\sffamily Section \ref{sec:training_generative_models}, Score Matching:} We study \emph{score functions} and how they can be learnt via \emph{score matching}.
+Not only is this the training algorithm for diffusion models, but it unlocks SDE sampling and guidance. \item \textbf{\sffamily Section \ref{sec:guidance}, Guidance:} We learn how to condition our samples on a prompt (e.g. ``an image of a cat'') and how we can enforce adherence to such a prompt via classifier-free guidance. \item \textbf{\sffamily Section \ref{sec:image_generation}, Latent Spaces, Neural Network architectures:} We discuss how one builds large-scale image and video generators such as \emph{Nano Banana}.
+This includes common neural network architectures and how to build things in latent space.
+We also survey state-of-the-art models. \item \textbf{\sffamily Section \ref{sec:discrete_diffusion} (Optional), Discrete Diffusion Models:} We learn how to translate the principles of diffusion models from Euclidean space to discrete data such as language.
+This enables the construction of large language models using the principles of diffusion models. \end{itemize}

 \paragraph{Required background.} Due to the technical nature of this subject, we recommend some base level of mathematical maturity, and in particular some familiarity with probability theory.
 For this reason, we included a brief reminder section on probability theory in \cref{appendix:prob_theory_reminder}.
 Don't worry if some of the concepts there are unfamiliar to you.